blockcypher/blockcypher-python/README.md

 pyblockcypher
 =============

-Python library for the BlockCypher web services
+Official python library for BlockCypher web services.

+Handles datetime conversions.
+Designed to be used without having to RTFM.

+Should support python 2.6+ and python3.x, but hasn't been thoroughly tested.

 Currently in beta, more features and support for more endpoints coming soon.
 Issues and pull requests much appreciated!

-Handles datetime conversions.
-Designed to be used without having to RTFM.

-*Should* support python 2.6+ and python3.x, but hasn't been thoroughly tested.
-Please file an issue if something isn't working.

 #### Installation